-A selection of digitized rare books is accessible through Illinois Digital Archive.
+A selection of digitized rare books is accessible through the Illinois Digital Archive.

 The Library presents four rare book exhibitions each year with an accompanying free gallery talk to share these treasures with a public audience.